telerik/winforms-docs/treeview/drag-and-drop/drag-and-drop-in-bound-mode.md

 {{endregion}}

->note When a change in the underlying data source occurs, the tree needs to repopulate itself in order to get the latest changes.
+>tip When a change in the underlying data source occurs, the tree needs to repopulate itself in order to get the latest changes.
 As a result, the expanded state of the available nodes, selection and scroll bar position are not kept.
 [Keep RadTreeView states on reset]({%slug winforms/treeview/how-to/keep-radtreeview-states-on-reset%}) help article explains how to save the tree state prior the change and restore it afterwards.
 >

 4\.
 The custom __TreeViewDragDropService__ is ready.
 Now, we need to replace the default one.
 For this purpose, it is necessary to create a derivative of the __RadTreeViewElement__ and override the __CreateDragDropService__ method.